davenquinn/xenoliths/paper/revisions/reviewer-comments-Nov2017/review-responses/Review-Responses.md

 sentence/paragraph, so maybe this would be resolved by editing this section).
 </p>

+<p class="comment r1">Line 922: "dangling slab" - I didn’t see this term in
+Pikser et al., who use “remnant” or “stalled slab,” which are not as gross.
+Plus it’s not steeply dipping (i.e. dangling), right?</p>

 <p class="comment r2">
 928: join this graf to the former. </p>